Springe direkt zu Inhalt

 Our department launched the university's first Collaborative Research Center (CRC) funded by the German Research Foundation back in the 1970s.
 Today, the Department of Physics is coordinating three such research consortia – CRC/TRR 227, CRC 1078 and FOR 2724 – and acting as vice-spokesperson in the transregio CRC/TRR183.
 Our scientists participate in numerous collaborative research centers of other universities.

 As we want to produce outstanding scientific results and achieve unique insights into nature, we constantly work on creating new projects across disciplines, borders and scientific institutions.
 The very first Einstein Research Unit of the Berlin University Alliance started its work in 2021.
-In 2023, the first ERC Synergy project of Freie Universität Berlin will be launched at our deparment.
+In 2023, the first ERC Synergy project of Freie Universität Berlin was launched at our deparment.

 CRC/TRR 227 - Ultrafast Spin Dynamics